How to Become a UX Designer: Must Have UX Design Skills

 1. Proficiency with Design Tools

 Learn to work with design tools and software such as Figma, Adobe XD, Sketch, InVision, Balsamiq, and Canva.
-Learning those tools will help you create wireframes, mockups, and interactive prototypes in order to visualize ideas before actually building the product.
+Learning those tools will help you create wireframes, mockups, and interactive prototypes to visualize ideas before actually building the product.

 2. Wireframing and Prototyping